View Document Text

 This may include advice on only an isolated area(s) of concern such as estate planning, retirement

 planning, or any other specific topic.
-We also provide specific consultation and administrative
+We also provide specific consultation and administrative services

-services regarding investment and financial concerns of the client.
+regarding investment and financial concerns of the client.

 SELECTION OF OTHER ADVISORS

 Greenspring may direct clients to third party money managers.
-Greenspring is not compensated from
+Greenspring is not compensated from the

-advisors are properly licensed or registered as an investment advisor.
+licensed or registered as an investment advisor.

 RETIREMENT PLAN CONSULTING SERVICES

 We also provide several advisory services separately or in combination.
-The primary clients for
+The primary clients for these

-these services will be the sponsors of pension, profit sharing, 403(b) and 401(k) plans.
+services will be the sponsors of pension, profit sharing, 403(b) and 401(k) plans.

 Retirement Plan Consulting Services are generally comprised of fiduciary services and non-fiduciary

 services at both the plan level and participant level.
-With regard to fiduciary services, we provide
+With regard to fiduciary services, we provide clients

-discretionary investment management services under Section 3(38) of ERISA, participant-level
+investment management services under Section 3(38) of ERISA, participant-level discretionary

-non-discretionary investment advice services.
+investment advice services.

 With regard to non-fiduciary services, we provide plan-level services and participant-level services.